-It is important for all student-athletes to understand that involvement in our athletic programs is a privilege.
-With the responsibility of being an athlete comes a commitment, which is the conditions of this code of conduct.
-In the event that a student-athlete comes under investigation for possible violations to the provisions of this code, it is expected that:
+All student-athletes need to understand that involvement in our athletic programs is a privilege.
+With the responsibility of being an athlete comes a commitment, which is the condition of this code of conduct.
+If a student-athlete comes under investigation for possible violations of the provisions of this code, it is expected that: